WebReflection/hyperHTML/README.md

 A **Fast & Light Virtual DOM Alternative** available for [NodeJS](https://viperhtml.js.org/viper.html) and [NativeScript](https://viperhtml.js.org/native.html) too.
 - - -

+### Warning

+Current **master** branch is currently under heavy refactoring.

+Please use the [official site](https://viperhtml.js.org) to check examples on Code Pen and/or read the documentation.

 ## Basic Example
 The easiest way to describe `hyperHTML` is through [an example](https://webreflection.github.io/hyperHTML/test/tick.html).
 ```js